 So, allow yourself from time to time to go shopping.
 Even if you just buy a cute blouse for you and a million things for your little sweetheart, it’s still refreshing.
 Do something that you used to do for yourself before the baby arrived.
 It will work wonders, I promise.
 Having these little “escapades” will help you get through those tough days easier.

 Social networking sites like Facebook, Instagram, etc. sometimes show a very distorted reality.
 People, naturally, post pictures and videos of their happy, smiling, and well-behaving children.
 And here you are, exhausted and frustrated after a few tough days with your little one.
 This would only deepen the dark abyss that you’re falling into.

 A while back I used to get even more frustrated seeing those pictures online as I thought that I was doing something wrong, I wasn’t a good enough mother since I was struggling to calm my baby down or we couldn’t go to the park without having a meltdown for some reason.
 It took me a while to understand that those apparently perfect moms in the pictures faced the same struggles as I do.

 So, I decided that when we go through tough days, the best thing to do is to skip my news feed.

 Even though I stay away from my news feed on those tough days, I believe that talking to moms who go through or have been through the exact same things that you are is extremely helpful.
 They can give you valuable advice or simply have some encouraging words for you.

 So, that’s it.
 These are some techniques that I use with my toddler on our tough days.
 Sometimes they work, other times …they work less.
-But what I’ve learned to be essential is to not let yourself slip on the last place, mama!
-You are the most important person in your child’s life so make sure that you make time for yourself on a regular basis.
+But what I’ve learned to be essential is not to let yourself slip in the last place, mama!
+You are the most crucial person in your child’s life, so make sure that you make time for yourself regularly.